Logo Voyage

 See

-- Bird-watching towers stand at the two gates.
-They're unsuitable for anyone with restricted mobility, and in summer become crowded with visitors.
+• Bird-watching towers stand at and near the north gate.
+They're unsuitable for anyone with restricted mobility.

-- Storks' nests are the big brown things perched atop telegraph poles.
-The storks arrive in spring and return south in autumn.
+• Storks' nests are the big brown things perched atop electricity pylons.
+The storks arrive in spring and mostly return south in autumn.

-- Water buffalo (Bubalus bubalis) were domesticated to till rice fields and for milk, and they play an important role in churning up the wetland and keeping it wet.
-It's rare for them to be aggressive, they'll back off from a firm hosht - "shoo!".
+• Water buffalo (Bubalus bubalis) were domesticated to till rice fields and for milk, and they play an important role in churning up the wetland and keeping it wet.
+It's rare for them to be aggressive, they should back off from a firm hosht - "shoo!".

-- Camels are not what you expect in a wetland, but there's a colony of one-humped camels, dromedaries (Camelus dromedarius).
-Large numbers were imported from Arabia to tote freight, then abandoned to go feral once Turkey mechanised.
+• Camels are not what you expect in a wetland, but as well as herds of feral horses there are a few one-humped camels, dromedaries (Camelus dromedarius).
+Large numbers were imported from Arabia to tote freight, then abandoned once Turkey mechanised.

 Do

-- Beaches can be accessed at several points: by a road east from Yörükler, by a dirt track from South gate (just outside the park, so you can cautiously drive down it) and along the park road 3 km from North gate - the shuttle bus stops here.
+• Walk along the big empty beaches.
+They can be accessed at several points: by a road east from Yörükler, by a short sandy track from South gate and along the park road 3 km from North gate - the shuttle bus stops here.

 Buy